Low-energy $DD$ scattering in lattice QCD: Pion mass dependence

-The pion mass dependence of scattering length and effective range is displayed in Fig.~\ref{Fig:extrapolation}.
-A more robust chiral extrapolation to the physical pion mass requires results at more pion masses in a broader range.
+The pion mass dependence of scattering length and effective range is displayed in Fig.~\ref{Fig:extrapolation}. {The large uncertainties of the effective range prevent a solid comparison of its pion-mass dependence with that of the scattering length.} {Quantitatively, the fitted slopes $c_1^a=-0.00(6)(6)$~fm$^3$ and $c_1^r=1.9(25)(9)$~fm$^3$ are both consistent with zero (the latter at the $0.7\sigma$ level), and the effective ranges $r_0=-4.5(30)(12)$~fm at $m_\pi\simeq207$~MeV and $r_0=-2.0(13)(2)$~fm at $m_\pi\simeq305$~MeV agree within $1\sigma$; hence neither $a_0$ nor $r_0$ shows a statistically significant pion-mass dependence over the range studied.} A more robust chiral extrapolation to the physical pion mass requires results at more pion masses in a broader range.
 Since we only have one lattice spacing, we are unable to extrapolate our results to the continuum limit.